gnolang/gno/docs/concepts/gno-language.md

 # The Gno Language

-Gno (Gno) is an interpretation of the widely-used Go (Go) programming language for blockchain created by Cosmos co-founder Jae Kwon in 2021 to mark a new era in smart contracting.
+Gno (Gnolang) is an interpretation of the widely-used Go (Golang) programming language for blockchain created by Cosmos co-founder Jae Kwon in 2021 to mark a new era in smart contracting.
 Gno is almost identical to Go, so Go developers can quickly start using it, with minimal effort.
 For example, Gno comes with blockchain-specific standard libraries, but any code that doesn’t use blockchain-specific logic can run in Go with minimal processing.
 Libraries that could lead to